viboes/tags/doc/proposals/match/DXXXX_Match.md

 ```

 We are working also on a `tagged` class that would allow to store the same underlying type but with different tags on `tuple`, `variant` or `any`.
+The user could then use the tags instead of the types to select the visited types.

     boost::any a = make_tagged<t1>(1);
     match<void>(select<tags<t1, t2>>(a),